 The latest upgrades boost the Ram's towing capabilities, allowing it to tow a maximum 22,700 lbs 5th wheel and 12,000 lbs conventional.
 Additionally, the gross combined weight rating is now a maximum 30,000 lbs, increased from a previous 24,500 lbs.
 Despite the increased performance, the 6.7L Cummins does not require the use of diesel exhaust fluid (DEF) and Dodge maintains the standard 5 year/100,000 mile warranty.
 The Ram has officially stepped back into the game, surpassing GM's Duramax in torque and matching Ford's Power Stroke, though the 6.7L Power Stroke and 6.6L Duramax still have the Cummins beat in horsepower.

 Both the current Duramax and Power Stroke require the use of diesel exhaust fluid.
-While it may be an inconvenience to keep the DEF tank filled, use of selective catalytic reduction allows the Duramax and Power Stroke to achieve better fuel economy than the non DEF 6.7L Cummins.
+While it may be an inconvenience to keep the DEF tank filled, use of selective catalytic reduction has allowed the Duramax and Power Stroke to achieve greater fuel economy potentials than the non-SCR 6.7L Cummins.